axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

    If the user email language setting is the application default, the application default language is applied.

-   If the user selects a language in email settings, this language is appplied.
+   If the user selects a language in email settings, this language is applied.

-   To configure languages of Portal applications, refer to :ref:`language-settings`.
+   To configure the languages of Portal applications, refer to :ref:`language-settings` in :ref:`my-profile` in the Portal User Guide.

 -  For multiple languages, the CMS key ``/AppInfo/SupportedLanguages`` has to exist in your application.
 This CMS entry is located in Portal Style.
 It